 My family will never be the same for engaging in the life of this young boy.
 It’s hard to imagine how such a simple, easy, intentional act can radically change the life of a boy forever.
-I can’t help but wonder how many Championship Fathering opportunities I have walked away from in the past.
+I can’t help but wonder how many fathering opportunities I have walked away from in the past.
 If I can make a difference, you can too!

 That’s the power of a father figure in action, and you can be an important part of changing the culture by encouraging other kids.